kazuakiyama/homebrew-sched/README.md

 ## Installation of SCHED with brew using this formula
 homebrew recently removed pgplot for a Licence issue.
 I made [a back up (+ minor modificaiton) of the latest pgplot formula just before being removed](https://github.com/kazuakiyama/homebrew-pgplot).
-You just need to tap this repository and install difmap.
+You just need to tap this repository and install sched.

 ```bash
 # install PGPLOT